zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 - [最新审核进度 | 附电气工程及其自动化专业APS复习资料](https://zhuanlan.zhihu.com/p/91614666)
 # Skillsets
 ## Academic reading
+### Original research reports
+- **Anatomy**: Each of the original research reports contains four principle sections:
+  1. First there is an *introduction*, in which the author states the idea, where it came from, and why it's important, and distills the idea down to a hypothesis or series of hypotheses.
+  2. This is followed by a *procedure* section, in which the author tests the hypothesis by translating the idea into a concrete set of operations.
+The procedure section of a good piece of research is often the most interesting part because it requires a great deal of ingenuity for the investigator to achieve precision without sacrificing realism or impact.
+  3. In the *results* section the investigator states as clearly and succinctly as possible what the findings were.
+The investigator uses various statistical procedures to ascertain the extent to which the data are reliable.
+  4. The *discussion* section, in which the researcher evaluates and interprets the data presented in the preceding section and tries to make sense of them in the context of previous research.
+The creative researcher can also use this section to speculate about hte implications of the data and to point the way toward future research.
+- Reading strategy
 ## Academic writing
 ### Common phrases
 - Be analogous to
+### Quotes on good practices
 # Academia landscape
 ## Relations with the industry
 ## Academic politics